Workplace Noise Monitoring

 In Europe, once you have established that you have employees that are likely to receive an exposure of 80dB(A) or above, you need to carry out a formal workplace noise monitoring survey.

 To start, you need to measure the noise levels and for this there are two equally acceptable methods.
 The first is by measuring noise levels using an integrating sound level meter and subsequently calculating exposure levels based on the duration of exposure to each noise source.
-The second uses a noise dosemeter, now better now as a Personal Sound Exposure Meter or PSEM to measure the noise exposure of each individual.
+The second uses a noise dosemeter, now better known as a Personal Sound Exposure Meter (PSEM) to measure the exposure to noise of each individual.

 The guide requires an instrument that has the following minimum characteristics:

 - ‘A’ frequency weighted Leq (time-average noise level)

 - ‘C’ frequency weighted Peak around 140dB (LCpk)